 Browsing data comprises your browsing history, cache, images, and more.
-This data in large quantities can load on your CPU hardware, which may cause repetitive Page Unresponsive Errors in Chrome.
+This data, in large quantities, can load on your CPU hardware, which may cause errors.
+Clearing the site and browser data can help fix the issue.

 - Click on Clear browsing data from the left sidebar.